MushroomObserver/mushroom-observer/README.md

 Pushing a commit to GitHub triggers a workflow run that includes:

 - testing with [minitest][minitest],
-- submitting the test results to [Coveralls][Coveralls] to obtain a test coverage report,
+- submitting the results to [Coveralls][Coveralls] to get a coverage report,
 - running [Codeclimate][CodeClimate] to get a quality control report.

 ### [minitest][minitest]